tikv/rfcs/text/0110-periodic-full-compaction.md

 ```

 ![Metrics showing full compaction running without a pause](../media/periodic-full-compaction-1.png)
-> **Note that** in the screenshot above, CPU usage is below 33% so that full
+> **Note that** in the screenshot above, CPU usage was below 33%: this allowed
-> compaction ran without a pause.
+> full compaction to run without any pauses between increments.

 ## Future work